randy3k/iterpc/README.md

 ## Installation

-If you want to install the latest development version you can use `devtools`:
+If you want to install the latest development version, you can use `devtools`:

 ```
-library(devtools)
-install_github("randy3k/iterpc")
+devtools::install_github("randy3k/iterpc")
 ```

 or you can install it via CRAN